Blueshift has an array of filters that you can use to create segments that target the right users based on specific features and attributes.

 The following filters are available to use while building segments:

-Build conditions based on user behavior on your website and apps in the past 31 days.
+Build conditions based on customer behavior on your website and apps in the past 31 days.
 The data in this section is populated from your event stream.

 You can use the following filters: